Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 Medications

-- Over-the-counter pain medications such as non-steroidal anti-inflammatory drugs (NSAIDs; Ibuprofen is one example) can be used for long term pain relief.
-These medications are more effective than opiates for treating muscle pain.
-Use of NSAIDs for long term pain management may cause serious side-effects and should be used only under the supervision of your health care provider.
+- Over-the-counter pain medications, such as acetaminophen and nonsteroidal antiinflammatory drugs (NSAIDs; ibuprofen and naproxen are examples) can be used for long term pain relief.
+They are not addictive.
+These medications are effective for treating muscle pain.
+Use of NSAIDs for long-term pain management may cause serious side effects and should be used only under the supervision of your health care provider.

-- Anticonvulsant medications, such as gabapentin and pregabalin, have been useful for managing neuropathic pain in some situations, but their helpfulness varies considerably from person to person.
+- Anticonvulsant medications, such as gabapentin and pregabalin, are useful for managing nerve pain or itching in some situations.
 These medications work by changing the way the body experiences pain.
+Anticonvulsant medications can also help with itching.

-- Sleep medications: if pain is interfering with sleep, talk to your physician about safe medications for sleep.
+- Sleep medications, such as melatonin, might be used if pain is interfering with sleep.
+Talk to your physician about sleep hygiene and safe medications for sleep.

-- Antidepressants: some antidepressants provide pain relief for some people, even if they are not depressed.
+- Antidepressants: can provide pain relief for some people with chronic pain, even if they are not depressed.
 Antidepressants can also help with sleep.
 You might talk to your health care provider about trying antidepressants as one way to manage your chronic pain.

 Behavioral Approaches